12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Poke the Dots

 Babies love these Poke-A-Dot books.
 It was one of the first items both of my boys started playing with on their own for extended periods of time.
 There are a few options for these ones that all simply go through different items with a dot on each.
-Your baby can poke the dot as you identify the item.
+Your baby can use their little fingers to poke the dot as you identify the item.
 I don’t think the baby gets much reading out of the book but the dots are a good way to keep Baby engaged.
+And they learn the names of the items in the book.

 Let’s Learn ABCs by Kidsbooks Publishing